NEWMAC Coach of the Year 2003-04, 2004-05, 2007-08, 2010-11 and 2012-13

 Constructing quality programs has been a trademark for Bartley as all three colleges he has coached earned the Most Improved Team in New England Award from the New England Basketball Coaches Association within three years of his arrival (WPI 2004, Babson 2000 and Wentworth 1996).
 Previous to WPI, he played a major role in building programs at Babson and Wentworth.
 He also served a stint as assistant coach at NCAA Division II power Saint Anselm College.

 A graduate of UMass-Lowell, Bartley was a successful head coach at Medford High School from 1997-1999, posting an impressive 41-5 record and winning two Greater Boston League Championships.
 He earned recognition as the Boston Globe’s Division I Coach of the Year in 1998 when he led his team to the North Sectional title and trip to the Boston Garden for the State Semifinals.

-Bartley and his program are involved in numerous community service projects including a long-time partnership with the Big Brothers Big Sisters Organization of Central Massachusetts.
+Bartley and his program are involved in numerous community service projects including a long-time partnership with the Big Brothers Big Sisters Organization of Central Massachusetts and Team IMPACT.
 In April of 2008, Bartley received the Denise Nicoletti Trustees’ Award for Service to Community during the university’s annual Honors Convocation.
 Established in 2003, it is presented to a member of the faculty or staff in recognition of passion and action in serving the needs of community in Professor Nicoletti’s honor.
 In 2005 Coach Bartley and his team were honored with the Edwin B. Coghlin ’23 Award for Community Service by WPI.